ejarzo/Shape-Your-Music/README.md

 ### Overview

 Sound is created by drawing shapes on the canvas and clicking PLAY.
 There are two modes: DRAW and EDIT.
 While in DRAW mode, clicking on the canvas allows you to draw polygons by placing vertices.
 Each polygon represents a musical melody.
 In EDIT mode, you can adjust each polygon by dragging its vertices, or by dragging the entire polygon to a new position.
 Shapes higher up on the canvas start at higher notes than shapes lower down.
 Moving shapes left or right places them in stereo space (left/right on your speakers or headphones).
 Also in EDIT mode, you can click on a shape to display a context menu with more options.
-This menu allows you to change the color, reverse the playback direction, double or half the size, and control the volume of the shape.
-You can also solo, mute, or delete the shape from this menu.

 Each shape is a certain color.
 The current color with which you are drawing is controlled with the color palette in the toolbar.
 A shape's color determines which instrument it uses to produce sound.
 The sounds for each color can be controlled with the colored panels at the bottom of the screen; if the red panel is set to the "Cello" instrument, every red shape will make a cello sound.
-These panels allow you to select a sound for each color and fine-tune that sound using the four knobs.

 ### Toolbar ![Toolbar](readme-images/toolbar.png)